Top Garage Door Maintenance Tips | BlackHawk Garage Door

 While insulated garage doors provide many benefits, they’re not for everyone.
 Some people don’t choose insulated doors because of downsides like these below:

-The top advantages of an insulated garage door are energy efficiency and comfort.
-If you have a detached garage, these two benefits become less important.
-With a detached garage, your heating system isn’t in the same building, and the insulation will not affect your home’s energy efficiency.
+With a detached garage, your heating system isn’t in the same building, and having an insulated garage door will not affect your home’s energy efficiency.
 Your insulated garage also won’t be much warmer without a heater inside.
-If you use a detached garage as living or working space, or use it for storage, it might still be worth it to get an insulated garage door.
+If you use a detached garage as living or working space or storage, it might still be worth it to get an insulated overhead door.
 It will make any space heater or heat pump more efficient.

-Uninsulated garage doors have some major drawbacks to consider.
+Uninsulated garage doors have some major drawbacks to consider:

 Without heat flow resistance, your garage will feel much like it is outdoors, no matter the season.
 If you spend time in the garage, you might prefer the added comfort of insulation.